wcarmon/docs/golang/channels.md

 # Receivers
-1. Always block until data available
+1. Always block until a message is available
 TODO: range